 - ½ stick of butter (1/2 cup)

-Preheat Oven to 375 degrees.
-Oil 9x5x3 inch loaf pan.
+Preheat Oven to 375 degrees F. Oil 9x5x3 inch loaf pan.
 Combine flour and sugar until blended.
 Add beer and stir until the dough is formed.
-Turn dough out on to a lightly floured work surface and knead dough until it is smooth and elastic.
+Turn dough out onto a lightly floured work surface and knead dough until it is smooth and elastic.
 Form into a loaf shape and place in the prepared loaf pan.
 Brush the top with melted butter.
 Bake for 50 to 55 minutes or until cooked through.

 I love making this bread and having it as a special treat for guests or just because we feel like it.
 It is particularly good with my homemade raspberry & blackberry jams, fresh fig jam, honey or butter.
 It’s good anytime; breakfast, lunch or dinner.
 Trust me.
 It can be addictive.
 Enjoy.